ryan-mcclue/unsw/anat2521/week8-the-genus-homo.md

 cannibalism, burials
 minimal indications of symbolic behaviour (animal teeth found as possible pendants)

-Splitter view (out-of-africa) is Homo Heidelbergensis as ancestor.
-So, we evolved from the archaic homo sapiens in Africa and later 'recolonised' other parts of the world.
+Splitter view (out-of-africa; replacement model) is Homo Heidelbergensis as ancestor.
+So, we evolved from the archaic homo sapiens in Africa and later 'recolonised' other parts of the world. mtDNA and Y-chromosome support African origin and leave of 100,000

 Lumper view (multi-regional) has only late Homo Erectus

 ----------------------